-Valentine’s Day is coming, and everywhere you look there are hearts and cards and smushy mushy stuff.
-Throughout my adult life, I’ve been single on Valentine’s Day more often than not, and previously this time of year was spent feeling mostly shitty about being alone on The Most Romantic Day Of The Year.
-No date, nobody to send me a card, nothing.
+Valentine’s Day is fast approaching, and everywhere you look there are hearts and cards and smushy mushy stuff.
+Throughout my adult life I’ve been single on Valentine’s Day more often than not, and previously this time of year was spent feeling mostly rubbish about being alone on The Most Romantic Day of the Year.
+No date; nobody to send me a card; nothing.
 In fact, I seem to recall more than one Valentine’s Day when I actually had a boyfriend, and still didn’t have a date or a card.
 This year though, things are different.
-This year, I have accepted that I am single, and happy that way.
+This year I have accepted that I am single – and I’m happy that way.

-1. My Bed is Mine!
+1. My bed is mine!

-2. My Toilet is Also Mine!
+2. My toilet is also mine!

-3. I’m Very Lazy.
+3. I’m very lazy.

-4. Dinner For One.
+4. Dinner for one.